 The animation above represents a comparative view for changing of the rotor wings pitching over all three PGS-states presented before.

 It will be very useful to have an end use formula for obtaining the pitch variation of particular wings upon moving the central gear in the four-gears pitch steering scheme.
 This variation will be a function of the instant distance between the axis of the pitch gear and the axis of the central gear.
 And this variation will be independent of an orthogonal offset of the central gear from the center of the rotor for this fixed distance.
 The latter feature may be intuitive, but it isn't obvious.
 However, it can be proved by the following analysis.

-Let the central gear was moved orthogonal from some pitch gear, but their distance will be kept.
-This movement can be considered as rotation on some angle all four gears participated in the steering with a frozen meshing state.
-In such case the pitch gear will obtain additional variation, which is equal of the angle of the rotation of the system of those four gears.
-But in the case, the central gear also should obtain same additional variance as the pitch gear, because the meshing state is frozen.
-But actually the central gear is fixed from any rotation by the irrotational for this movement pitch pinion.
-And so the pitch pinion will imply a counteraction, which returns the central gear in its original angular position.
-The reversed rotation of the central gear will break the frozen meshing state of those four gears, and the pitch gear will be also returned to its original angular position, because all pitch gears are synchronized in their collective angular movement with the central gear by equality ratio.
+Let the central gear move orthogonally from some pitch gear, but their distance will be kept.
+This movement can be considered as a turn of all four gears participated in the steering, by some angle, with a frozen meshing state.
+In such a case, the pitch gear will obtain an additional variation, which is equal to the angle of rotation of the system of these four gears.
+But in this case, the central gear also should obtain the same additional variance as the pitch gear because the meshing state is frozen.
+But actually, the central gear is fixed from any rotation with the pitch pinion that is irrotational for this movement.
+And so, the pitch pinion will imply a counteraction that returns this central gear in its original angular position.
+This reverse rotation of the central gear will break the frozen meshing state of four gears, and the pitch gear will also return to its original angular position, because all pitch gears are synchronized with the central gear in their collective angular movement by the equality ratio.

-Copyright © 2018 Yuri Feldman - All Rights Reserved
+Copyright © 2018-2020 Yuri Feldman - All Rights Reserved